-SBG's banking operation's principal business units are Personal & Business Banking, Corporate & Investment Banking and Wealth.
-A central support area, Central and other, provides support functions to the three principal divisions, as well as advisory services.
-Other banking interests is the Group's equity investments in ICBCS and ICBC Argentina.
+In 2020, SBG's banking operation's principal business units were Personal & Business Banking, Corporate & Investment Banking and Wealth.
+A central support area, Central and other, provided support functions to the three principal divisions, as well as advisory services.
+Other Banking Interests is the Group's equity investments in ICBCS and, until its disposal in June 2020, ICBC Argentina.
 Liberty makes up the final pillar in the Group structure.
+In October 2020, SBG announced that it will be introducing internal structural changes from January 2021 in order to accelerate the execution of its strategy.
+As a result, instead of operating on the basis of these business units, the Group will operate on the basis of three core client segments of Consumer and High Net Worth clients, Business and Commercial clients and Wholesale clients.
+The discussion below is based on the Group's principal operating segments for the year ended 31 December 2020.
+See "Strategy" for further information.

-As at 31 December 2019, SBG's total assets amounted to R2,275,589 million (compared to R2,126,962 million as at 31 December 2018), an increase of 7 per cent.
-For the year ended 31 December 2019, SBG's profit for the year attributable to ordinary shareholders decreased by 7 per cent. to R25,443 million from R27,453 million for the year ended 31 December 2018.
+As at 31 December 2020, SBG's total assets amounted to R2,532,940 million (compared to R2,275,589 million as at 31 December 2019), an increase of 11 per cent..
+For the year ended 31 December 2020, SBG's profit for the year attributable to ordinary shareholders decreased by 51 per cent. to R12,358 million from R25,443 million for the year ended 31 December 2019.